 - The air filter is dirty: your lawn mower’s air filter is one of its parts that need regular maintenance.
 If you keep losing power, check to see if the filter is dirty and in need of cleaning or replacement.

 - Dirty spark plug: spark plugs are another part you should have on your regular lawn mower maintenance list.
-If you notice yours is exceptionally dirty, clean or replace it.
+If you notice yours is exceptionally dirty, clean it or replace it.

 - Significant clippings and debris build-up: similar to the previous issue with the starter rope, checking to make sure the underside of your lawn mower deck is clean and clear will often solve this power issue as well.